All Day (Kanye West song): Background and recording

 The song was one of three collaborations between West and McCartney to be released, with the other two being the singles "Only One" (2014) and "FourFiveSeconds" (2015), the latter of which includes Barbadian singer Rihanna alongside the two.
 In response to criticism of West using the n-word within the song, McCartney stated: "It's a great record, sonically it's brilliant, but quite a few people said, 'You can't be connected with this, there's, like, 40 N-words!"
 McCartney also said in reference to the usage of the word that he "was actually pleased with it."
-Allan Kingdom become involved with West through Plain Pat, who was close to West.
+Allan Kingdom became involved with West through Plain Pat, who was close to West.
 A phone call was made for Allan Kingdom to join West and Plain Pat's session; he showed West his music during the session and called doing so "nerve-racking."
 One month after West announced the release of the song, a snippet of it leaked online.
 Melissa Locker of Time called the snippet "a promising hint" of what will be released by West.
 "All Day" was premiered live by West at the 2015 Brit Awards on February 25.
 On March 2, 2015, Rolling Stone provided the first official stream of the track.

 West spoke about the recording process behind "All Day" in a July 2014 interview with Zach Baron of GQ, telling Baron: "I would have came in with, like, whatever I come in with.
 But the balance of a meal is that when people walk in, they want water first."
 The track's creation started with American rapper Velous, who revealed in a 2015 interview with MTV that he made the skeleton of the instrumental on a friend's couch while watching Saturday Night Live in the summer of 2014.
 In reference to the creation process, Velous stated: "I worked on that and I had the main part of it, I already had the skeleton of it [and] it was for my big bro French Montana."
 Velous explained why it ultimately became a West track and not a French Montana track, saying: "I guess Kanye was rocking with it, so he gave it to Kanye and they added some more.
 Kanye went in, French added some stuff to it and I co-produced it with my big bro."
 On March 2, 2015, mixer Hudson Mohawke tweeted that the track was finished and mixed.
 The production credits were heavy, with a total of eleven people being listed as producers; this was reminiscent of the vocal credits for West's single "All of the Lights" (2010).
 West, French Montana, Puff Daddy, Velous and Charlie Heat were the lead producers, while the other six received credit as additional and co-producers.
 A reference track for "All Day" co-written by American rapper Kendrick Lamar, which was initially thought to be a remix, leaked online in April 2015.
+In addition, scrapped contributions from rappers Malik Yusef and 2 Chainz have also leaked online.